 Classic cookout foods can easily be transformed into delicious vegetarian or vegan fare.

 Grilled vegetables are satisfying no matter your eating pattern!
-Marinated and grilled portobello mushroom caps are not only tasty, they offer a meaty texture that's appealing to vegetarians and non-vegetarians alike.
+Marinated and grilled portobello mushroom caps are tasty and offer a savory flavor that can be appealing to vegetarians and non-vegetarians alike.
 Or skewer mushrooms, peppers, squash and tomatoes, then grill them until slightly charred.

-Deviled eggs, potato salad, and macaroni salads are possible food choices for lacto-ovo vegetarians, and vegans can alter some of these recipes by substituting certain ingredients with dairy- and egg-free products.
+Deviled eggs, potato salad, and macaroni salads are possible food choices for lacto-ovo vegetarians, and can be modified for vegans by altering some of these recipes by substituting certain ingredients with dairy- and egg-free products.
 Try a vinegar-based dressing for broccoli or green bean salad.
 Or make a simple chopped salad using canned chickpeas, tomatoes, cucumber and bell peppers.

 For a more nutritious chip option, offer guests homemade kale or collard chips.
 Another traditional favorite is grilled corn on the cob.